Mansfield Center Events

 Mansfield Center events are an important part of our community outreach and public education.
 These events bring global and ethical issues to Montanans and the University through dialogues with national and international experts and scholars.
 All Mansfield Center events are free and open to the public unless noted otherwise.
 If you would like to receive email updates about upcoming events, please subscribe for Mansfield Center email announcements.

-Every semester, the Mansfield Center hosts local and international speakers on a variety of local, national and international topics ranging from public policy, to the environment, to international travel.
-All lectures are free and open to the public.
+Every semester, the Mansfield Center hosts local and international guests for lunchtime discussions on a variety of local, national and international topics ranging from public policy, to the environment, to international travel.
+All lectures are free and open to the public, and audience members are welcome to bring their lunch.